ClusterHQ/flocker/docs/tutorial/exposing-ports.rst

    4d117c7e653e    dockerfile/mongodb:latest   mongod     2 seconds ago   Up 1 seconds   27017/tcp, 28017/tcp   mongodb-port-example
    alice@mercury:~/flocker-tutorial$

-If we query the database the records we've previously inserted have disappeared.
+If we query the database the records we've previously inserted have disappeared!
+The application has moved but the data has been left behind.

 .. code-block:: console